Yekaterinburg, Russia: What to pack, what to wear, and when to go [2023]

 December

-Traveling to Yekaterinburg in December, you will notice that it can be bitter cold.
-Daytime temperatures are in the high 10s F (single digits below 0 C).
+December for Yekaterinburg can be bitter cold.
+Temperatures average in the high 10s F (single digits below 0 C) during the day.

 What to wear/what to pack: